-- Graduates are eligible for the PNP-PC certification exam administered by ANCC or PNCB
+- Graduates are eligible for the PNP-PC certification exam administered by PNCB

 PNP-PCs keep our nation’s children emotionally and physically strong, conducting well-child visits, sick and episodic encounters, providing individual and family counseling, and teaching kids and their caregivers how to get and stay healthy.
 PNP-PCs also conduct home visits, perform research, provide education and leadership to impact public policy, and are prepared to practice autonomously, in collaboration with physicians or as members of interdisciplinary teams.